Patient education: Starting solid foods during infancy (Beyond the Basics)

-A multivitamin supplement that includes B12 is recommended for breastfeeding infants of strict vegetarian (vegan) mothers, and for infants who are fed a vegetarian diet.
-Adequate B12 is available in most non-prescription infant vitamin drops and in certain brands of nutritional yeasts, most ready-to-eat cereals, many meat substitutes, and some milk alternatives.
+A multivitamin supplement that includes B12 is recommended for breastfeeding infants of strict vegetarian (or vegan) mothers and for infants who are fed a vegetarian diet.
+Adequate B12 is available in most nonprescription infant vitamin drops and in certain brands of nutritional yeasts, most ready-to-eat cereals, many meat substitutes, and some milk alternatives.
 Fortified soy milk is a good source of B12 for children.

 Vitamin D — The body requires vitamin D to absorb calcium and phosphorus, which are essential minerals for the formation of bones.
 Inadequate levels of vitamin D in children can lead to a condition known as rickets, which causes bones to be fragile and to break easily.
 This is especially true in dark-skinned children.